LucasJJulien/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>License: MIT</code></p>

-> [!NOTE]
-> The list is currently edited directly from the readme, however my goal for the 1.0 release is for all open-source projects to be under a ```list.json``` file with scripts that automatically generate the readme.
-This would automate organization and make re-ordering far easier whilst enabling API retrieval of repository stats for always up to date star counts and descriptions.
-Consult the [roadmap](ROADMAP.md) for further information regarding development.

 > [!TIP]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 For more information on [contributing](CONTRIBUTING.md) and [guidelines](GUIDELINES.md) for open-source software submissions, consult their respective pages.

 > [!CAUTION]
 > Starcounts are hard-coded and may not reflect latest values.
-API retrieval system of stars planned for 1.0 release.
+API retrieval system of stars currently in development.

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.